Updated: Jul 1

 In maths, dyslexia can show up with trouble in learning their times tables and being able to work out word problems.

-In older children, they may keep on getting bad exam results despite seeming to put in a lot of effort into their learning.
+In older children, they may keep on getting bad exam results despite seeming to put in a lot of effort into their learning and issues with writing are continually flagged up.

 If your school is refusing to test for dyslexia, ask them to explain their reasons for this in light of your evidence.